EdDataScienceEES/tutorial-shaistilman/index.md

 # 2. Evalution Metrics
 {: #eval}

-Now that we have mastered the mathematical formulation of our models, let’s shift our focus to the evaluation metrics used for model selection.
-While we are already familiar with the **p-value**, it’s important to remember that in general, we aim for a p-value less than 0.05.
-This threshold corresponds to a 95% significance level, which means there is only a 5% chance of observing the given data (or something more extreme) if the null hypothesis is true - If you've forgetten what a null hypothesis ($H_0$) please see [this ANOVA tutorial](https://ourcodingclub.github.io/tutorials/anova/#hypothesis) - A p-value below 0.05 typically indicates that the predictor is statistically significant and contributes meaningfully to the model, beacuse we reject the null hypothsis that our predictor is insignificant.

-In this section, explore the **F-statistic** and the **Akaike Information Criterion (AIC)**.
-These metrics provide additional insights into model performance, helping us evaluate and compare models based on both their fit and complexity.
+Before we begin jumping into the world of AIC model seledction lets ahve a look at some evaluation metrics that can be used for model selection.
+While we are already familiar with the **p-value**, it’s important to remember that in real world scnearios there is limiations to the p values, especially in real-world scenarios.
+In large datasets, they often identify statistically significant variables with negligible practical relevance, leading to overcomplicated models.
+P-values do not measure the importance or effect size of a variable and can be unreliable in the presence of multicollinearity, where overlapping effects between variables obscure their individual contributions.
+Additionally, focusing solely on p-values risks overfitting, reducing the model's generalizability and predictive accuracy.
+To address these issues, it's crucial to complement p-values with other criteria.
+In this tutorial we will breifly explain $R^2$, Residual Standard Error (RSE), Residul Sum of Sqaures (RSS) and *Akaike Information Criterion (AIC).

 ---

-## 2.1 F-Statistic and it's Corresponding p-valye
+## 2.1 $R^2$ and Adjusted $R^2$
-{: #f}
+{: #R2}

-The **F-statistic** assesses whether a group of predictors in a model, or the overall model itself, significantly improves the fit compared to a simpler baseline model (e.g., one without those predictors).
-It is calculated as the ratio of explained variance to unexplained variance, standardized by their respective degrees of freedom.

-A **large F-statistic** indicates that the model or predictors significantly explain the variability in the dependent variable, suggesting that the model improves the fit compared to a simpler model.
-It means the predictors are likely contributing meaningfully to the model.
-On the other hand, a **small F-statistic** suggests that the model does not explain much of the variability, indicating that the predictors may not be significantly affecting the outcome and the model might not be useful.
-In essence, a large F-statistic suggests a strong model, while a small one suggests a weak or ineffective model.

-The **p-value** associated with the F-statistic, tell us the most in terms of model selection.
-It measures the probability of observing such a result (or one more extreme) if the null hypothesis is true—i.e., if the additional predictors have no real effect.
-A **p-value less than 0.05** suggests that the predictors or model terms in question significantly contribute to explaining the response variable, at a 95% confidence level.

-When interpreting outputs like those from our  `summary()`, or the functions we will look at such as `anova()`, or `drop1()`, in R a significant F-statistic (with a low p-value) indicates that the model terms being tested add meaningful information, and their inclusion of "extra predictors" is justified.
+The $R^2$ value, measures the proportion of variability in the dependent/response variable that is explained by the predictors in a model.
+It provides an overall indication of the model's explanatory power, with values ranging from 0 to 1.
+An $R^2$ value close to 1 suggests that the model explains a large portion of the variability in the outcome, indicating a strong fit.
+Conversely, a value near 0 means that the model explains little of the variability, implying a weak fit.

+While a higher $R^2$ is generally desirable, it is important to interpret it with caution, as it does not account for model complexity.
+Adding more predictors will always increase $R^2$, even if those predictors do not meaningfully improve the model.
+For this reason, $R^2$ should be considered alongside other metrics, such as adjusted $R^2$, which adjusts for the number of predictors.

+The $R^2$ and adjusted $R^2$ values anaylse a models performance as a whole, unlike which assess the significance of individual predictors.
+This provides a broader perspective on how well the model explains variability and predicts the outcome.

 ---
+## 2.2 Residual Standard Error (RSE)
+{: #RSE}

+The Residual Standard Error (RSE) is a measure of the average amount by which the observed values deviate from the model's predicted values.
+It quantifies the model's accuracy in predicting the dependent variable, with smaller values indicating better fit.
+Essentially, RSE represents the standard deviation of the residuals (errors), showing how well the model captures the data's variability.

+An RSE close to 0 suggests that the model predictions are very accurate, while a larger RSE indicates greater discrepancies between observed and predicted values, implying a less precise model.
+Importantly, RSE is expressed in the same units as the response variable, making it intuitively interpretable in the context of the dataset.

+When analyzing model outputs in R, such as those from summary(), RSE provides a practical way to assess the model's fit.
+However, it should not be interpreted in isolation.
+While a lower RSE is generally better, it must be considered alongside other metrics like $R^2$ and AIC to ensure the model balances accuracy and complexity without overfitting.

+- Unlike p-values, which assess the significance of individual predictors the RSE evaluate the model's performance as a whole, providing a broader perspective on how well the model explains variability and predicts the outcome.
+---
-## 2.2 AIC
+## 2.3 AIC
 {: #AIC}

 The **Akaike Information Criterion (AIC)** is a measure used to compare the goodness of fit between statistical models while penalizing model complexity.
 It helps in selecting the best model among a set of candidates by balancing fit and simplicity.